-Management continues to actively monitor and assess the various regulatory initiatives and legislation that impacts us or in the future could impact us.
+As part of our operational efficiency, management continues to actively monitor and assess the various regulatory initiatives and legislation that impact us or in the future could impact us.
 For example, management has been focused on Solvency II, which was adopted by the European Parliament in April 2009.
-This is an E.U. directive covering the capital adequacy and risk management of, and regulatory reporting for, European-based (re)insurers, as well as a new supervisory regime for the insurance industry.
-Several steps must be taken by the European Commission, the European Parliament, the Council of Ministers and EIOPA to implement Solvency II.
-The final date of implementation and key elements of the framework remain under discussion, but it is widely accepted that the envisaged implementation date of January 1, 2014 will not be met.
-However, management currently continues to prepare for potential Solvency II implementation at a future date.
+This is a European Union ("E.U.") directive covering the capital adequacy and risk management of, and regulatory reporting for, European-based (re)insurers, as well as a new supervisory regime for the insurance industry.
+The Omnibus II directive was agreed to by the European Commission, the European Parliament and the Council of Ministers setting a Solvency II implementation date of January 1, 2016.
+The Central Bank of Ireland ("CBI") and Prudential Regulation Authority ("PRA") have issued proposed interim reporting guidelines on applying the European Insurance and Occupational Pensions Authority ("EIOPA") reporting guidelines for authorized firms to ensure their eventual readiness for Solvency II.
+Management continues to prepare for the implementation of Solvency II.
 See Item 1, "Business - Regulation."